🔐 If you haven’t yet, subscribe now to unlock this exclusive content for Franchise Chatter members.

-With thousands of franchises to choose from today, how can savvy entrepreneurs narrow down their search to find the one that’s right for them?
+With thousands of franchises to choose from today, how can savvy entrepreneurs narrow down their searches to find the franchises that are right for them?
 Franchise Chatter members can access our listing of America’s Most Lucrative Franchises that meet three key metrics, but there are other ways to approach the challenge of creating your shortlist of options.

 Franchise Average Revenue and Average Profit Reporting Varies

 You might be wondering why I haven’t put these lists together before.
 I’ve hesitated to present these rankings because of the differences in how companies report their data.
-Although each franchise is required to file a Franchise Disclosure Document (FDD), there is a lot of variance in what franchisors actually report in their Item 19.
+Although each franchise is required to file a Franchise Disclosure Document (FDD), what franchisors actually report in their Item 19s varies quite a bit.

 For example, most franchisors include all locations that were open during the entire reporting period (typically the previous year).
 But some companies use a sample of “mature” locations that were already open for some amount of time before the reporting period, usually from one to three years.
 The differences in the composition of the samples undoubtedly affect the numbers.

 Another difference is in the ownership of locations included in the sample.
 Some companies only report average revenues and average profits for franchised units, some only include company-owned units, and some combine both types of units.
-Again, these different ways of reporting data likely have an effect on the numbers.
+Again, these different ways of reporting data likely have effects on the numbers.

 How to Use the List of Franchises Ranked by Average Revenues and Average Profits